KuzneY2K/fs-journal/notes/11-csharp.md

 When using Auth0 ids make sure the data type is a string because thats exactly what it is, a STRING

-an interface defines a single method (contract) that can be used and made unique by multiple classes in the same scope. ex: I can Console.WriteLine a unique message on every class I have without compilation errors
+an interface defines a single method (contract) that can be used and made unique by multiple concrete classes in the same scope. ex: I can Console.WriteLine a unique message on every class I have without compilation errors.
+The method can ONLY be defined NOT implemented

-an abstract reduces code redundancy and I can define methods within it that can be inherited by other classes.
-I dont even have to write the method in those classes because they are already defined in that abstract. they will be automatically called if a call back.
+an abstract reduces code redundancy.
+I can define and implement methods within the abstract to make them inheritable.
+I dont even have to define and implement the method in those concrete classes because they are already defined in that abstract. they will be automatically called if a call back BUT i can also create unique abstract methods by ONLY defining the method and the overriding it in the concrete class.